Simplifying ROS2 controllers with a modular architecture for robot-agnostic reference generation: Design

-The \emph{Reference Generator} operates in two complementary modes: forwarding online point references received on a topic, and executing trajectories received via actions.
+The RG operates in two complementary modes: forwarding online point references received on a topic, and executing trajectories received via actions.
 As shown in Fig.~\ref{fig:rg_fsm}, its behavior is governed by a finite state machine (FSM) with two states: \texttt{ONLINE\_REFERENCE} and \texttt{TRAJECTORY\_EXECUTION}.
-On startup, if no reference has been published on the topic yet, the reference generator reads the current robot state and computes an initial reference.
+On startup, if no reference has been published on the topic yet, the RG reads the current robot state and computes an initial reference.
 In \texttt{ONLINE\_REFERENCE}, the generator forwards the most recent reference retrieved from the topic at the controller's sampling period, keeping it constant until a new message or trajectory arrives.
-When a trajectory is received, the FSM switches to \texttt{TRAJECTORY\_EXECUTION} and the reference generator produces interpolated points at each control period according to trajectory timestamps.
+When a trajectory is received, the FSM switches to \texttt{TRAJECTORY\_EXECUTION} and the RG produces interpolated points at each control period according to trajectory timestamps.
 When the trajectory is completed, aborted, or a new reference is received from the topic, the FSM returns to \texttt{ONLINE\_REFERENCE}.
-If a new trajectory arrives while another is being executed, the reference generator aborts the current trajectory and starts the new one, providing action feedback and result codes accordingly.
-Importantly, all non-real-time processing (action/subscriber handling, parsing and validation) occurs outside the real-time controller path (thanks to the decoupling offered by the reference generators), while writing to the chainable interface remains deterministic.
+If a new trajectory arrives while another is being executed, the RG aborts the current trajectory and starts the new one, providing action feedback and result codes accordingly.
+Importantly, all non-real-time processing (action/subscriber handling, parsing and validation) occurs outside the real-time controller path (thanks to the decoupling offered by the RGs), while writing to the chainable interface remains deterministic.